Religion in the Americas

 Areas: Religion in the Atlantic World / Early Modern Atlantic history / Colonial Spanish and British America

-David Stuart, Linda and David Schele Professor of Mesoamerican Art and Writing (Art and Art History)
+David Stuart, Linda and David Schele Professor of Mesoamerican Art and Writing (Department of Art and Art History)

 Ph.D., Vanderbilt University